bootdotdev/blog/content/python/python-projects-for-beginners.md

 I like this tutorial because you can do what you want with it.
 If you want to just run it, run it!
 But you can also look into the more complex script and try to figure out what's going on.
 Take what you want from this learning experience.

-## 5 Python Projects for Beginners Using Your Own Data
+## 5 Python Projects using your own data

 What is a project, but just a question that needs data to answer it?
 If none of the above 12 Python projects for beginners interest you, the good news is that there's literally an unlimited number of projects available for you.
 All you need is a pinch of creativity and a burning passion to know more.